Want to know where technology is heading over the next few years?

 While the two are miles apart in tablet sales, the sales gap in smartphones is close.
 According to ZDNet, Samsung sells more phones in Europe while Apple is number one in the US.
 And overall, Samsung sells more smartphones.
 According to researcher Strategy Analytics, Samsung will sell 290 million smartphones in 2013.
 The research forecasts iPhone sales will reach 180 million.

 Wither now Android?

 Until now Samsung’s phone and tablets have mainly been based on Android, although there is a Windows Phone 8 smartphone.

 That decision has implications for Google.
 Samsung accounts for as many as half of all Android devices.
-Samsung is one of a handful of households name making Android kit and quite possibly the only brand selling Android products at a profit.
+It is one of a handful of households name making Android kit and quite possibly the only brand selling Android phones at a profit.

-Without Samsung Android is screwed.This gives Samsung interesting options.
+Without Samsung Android is a mess.This gives the company interesting options.
 It could nail Google to the floor or it could develop what would in-effect be its own operating system and technology stack.

 The CES evidence